 Take it away, Meg!

-Butter makes it really fun to run online workshops.
+Butter makes it really fun to plan and run online workshops.
 With so many features in your hands, there are tons of creative ways to take advantage of the platform—but it can be intimidating at first.

 To help you facilitate your workshops like a pro, I’m going to share five facilitation activities from our Facilitator Cards you can run using Butter.